Grand Tetons

 Flora and Fauna

-Mount Moran and aspen: The first aspen will be turning yellow, enough for some great pictures, with other shrubs and trees turning yellow, gold, red or orange.
+The first aspen will be turning colors, enough for some great pictures, with other shrubs and trees turning yellow, gold, red or orange.
 The peak fall color will be later than when we are there, but most of us can’t miss the first week of classes.
 (The amount and timing of fall colors depends on the weather.
 In 2009 there never really was much color.)
 Last of or the start of the crop of lots of kinds of ripe berries for birds and animals, and still many wildflowers.

 more fall wildflowers tetons roadside: